Umanpatel/Umanpatel/README.md

 ## Hi, My name is Umang Maheshkumar Patel👋

-- 🔭 I’m fullstack developer.
+- 🚀 Full-stack developer turning ideas into impactful code.
-- 🌱 I’m currently learning Next.JS, Next-Auth, Imagekit
+- 🌱 I’m currently learning about Next.JS, Next-Auth, Imagekit.
-- 👯 I creaft impactful software solutions.
+- 🎨 Blending creativity with technical expertise to craft elegant solutions.
+- 🌏 Currently coding from Toronto, inspired by my roots in Gujarat, India.
+- 🎮 Gaming enthusiast exploring tech with a playful spirit.